Ehmkayel/study_mate/Study/Version_Control/Readme.md

 - Use `git commit --amend` to fix typos in last commit.
 - Always pull before push to avoid conflicts.
 - Follow [Conventional Commits](https://www.conventionalcommits.org/) for clarity.
+- Don't initialize a new repo inside a repo

 ---